 The Institute hosts researchers and students conducting their own academic research on a range of topics within the four crosscutting research themes of Analytics, Biomedical Informatics, Image Informatics, and Visualization.

 The Institute works with academics across the College through its Academic Fellowship Programme, which provides networking opportunities and access to some DSI facilities .

 If you are interested in working with the DSI, visit our Get Involved page.

 Discover more about the DSI's long term plans: download our Strategy of DSI 2016-2021

 Data science is at the core of all scientific activities, as it involves the whole life cycle of data, from acquisition and exploration to analysis and communication of the results.
 Data science is not only concerned with the tools and methods to obtain, manage and analyse data: it is also about extracting value from data and translating it from asset to product.

 Launched on 1st April 2014, the Data Science Institute at Imperial College London aims to enhance Imperial's excellence in data-driven research across its faculties by fulfilling the following objectives.

-- To act as a focal point for coordinating data science research at Imperial College by facilitating access to funding, engaging with global partners, and stimulating cross-disciplinary collaboration.
+- To act as a focal point for coordinating data science research at Imperial College through stimulating cross-disciplinary collaboration.

 - To develop data management and analysis technologies and services for supporting data driven research.

 - To enable the translation of data science innovation by close collaboration with partners including industry and the public sector, and supporting commercialisation.